The best things to do in London for Harry Potter fans.

 2. Mix up some magical cocktails at The Cauldron

-Strictly for the grown-ups (and totally unofficial, you understand) this wizard-theme east London pop-up invites guests to a potions class Snape himself would be proud of.
+Strictly for the grown-ups – and utterly unofficial, you understand – this wizard-theme south London pop-up invites guests to a potions class Snape himself would be proud of.
 Create bubbling punches in cauldrons, colour-changing cocktails and glittering tonics, using recipes designed by one of the city’s cleverest molecular mixologists.
-Buy tickets here.
+Buy tickets here for £29.99.

 3. Visit the official Harry Potter studio tour